wmtorode/mechaffinity/README.md

 `pqTooltipTags` : a list of `PilotTooltipTag` objects.
 These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support

 `enablePilotSelect` : when `true` allow set or random ronin to be part of the initial career start pilot roster. you must setup `Pilot Select Settings` in `pilotselectsettings.json` for this to work

+`enableMonthlyMoraleReset`: when `true` morale will be reset on the start of each month and then recalculated based on argo upgrades and pilot quirks

 ### affinityLevel objects